alexeicolin/diskspinner/README.md

 Silly little utility that keeps disks spinning in order to work around bugs in USB-to-SATA bridges that fail when the harddrive goes into idle mode.

-One such unsavory combination turns out to be WD40FX drive with DatOptic U3eSATA dongle.
+One such unsavory combination turns out to be WD drives with DatOptic U3eSATA dongle.
 Other than the disconnect-on-idle problem the dongle works fine.

-The utility creates a file of a few MB in disk's mount directory and writes to the disk every 10 seconds.

 Usage
 -----

-Optionally, edit diskspinner@.service to select the interval and filename.

-Build and install the binary and the systemd service:

-    make
-    sudo make install
-    sudo systemctl daemon-reload

-Then to start the service for each disk mounted at /mnt/xxx:
+Install:

+    cp diskspinner@.{service,timer} /etc/systemd/system

+Start manually for each device, e.g. sdX:

-    sudo systemctl start diskspinner@xxx
+    systemctl start diskspinner@sdX.timer

-To autostart at boot:
+Configure to start automatically on boot:

-    sudo systemctl enable diskspinner@xxx
+    systemctl enable diskspinner@sdX.timer

-To uninstall:

-    sudo systemctl stop diskspinner@xxx
-    sudo systemctl disable diskspinner@xxx
-    sudo make uninstall